About Jill Trappler

 Jill established the Philani weaving project and the Intle cooperative project in Site B and Philippi; the Philani clinic in Khayelitsha has a sustainable weaving project.
 The art studio initiative at Valkenberg grew out of workshops coordinated at the hospital.
 (This project started as an Outreach initiative of the AVA gallery)

-She has worked as an unqualified OT at Baragwaneth (1976/77) and at Groot Schuur OT department as a part time lecturer.
+Jill worked as an unqualified occupational therapist at Baragwaneth (1976/77) and at Groot Schuur OT department as a part time lecturer.
 Jill has lectured at UCT summer school.

 She exhibits regularly in group shows nationally and abroad.
 Her solo exhibitions are numerous and continue to be a priority in her practice.